follypimpin/jump24GiphyApi/JumpTwentyFour/readme.md

    - `php artisan migrate:fresh` recreates all tables in the database
 ```
 ## Testing Routes
-Simply navigate to the url below to get either Gifs or Stickers
+Simply navigate to the url below to get either Gifs or Stickers.
+Please refer to
+'/public/docs/source/index.md' for the end points documentation.

 ```
 1 - Gif & 2 - Stickers
 http://127.0.0.1/giphy_api/trending/1